-- 1. If the PMC finds that the facts do not support the allegation(s), a recommendation to dismiss charges will be made.
-The chair of the PMC will transmit the committee's recommendation that charges be dismissed and as applicable, any preventative recommendation(s) in writing to the student's Program Director within 2 business days following the conclusion of the hearing.
+- If the PMC finds that the facts do not support the allegation(s), a recommendation to dismiss charges will be made.
+The chair of the PMC will transmit the committee's recommendation that charges be dismissed and as applicable, any preventative recommendation(s) in writing to the student's Program Director within 4 business days following the conclusion of the hearing.
 The Program Director will review the PMC recommendations and provide a written response to the student within 2 business days outlining his or her decision on the matter. - 2.
-If the PMC finds that the facts support the allegation(s) against the student, the student shall be found guilty, and the PMC will recommend disciplinary action(s), which can range from a written warning to dismissal from the program.
-The chair of the PMC will transmit the committee's recommendation(s) in writing to the student's Program Director within 2 business days following the conclusion of the hearing.
-The Program Director will review the recommendations of the PMC and provide a written response to the student within 2 business days outlining the decision on the matter. - 3.
-A student referred to the PMC may not withdraw from the University until the findings of the PMC have been made and the student has been informed of the decision. - 4.
+If the PMC finds that the facts support the allegation(s) against the student, the student shall be found guilty, and the PMC will recommend disciplinary action(s), which can range from a written warning to dismissal from the program. - 3.
+A student referred to the PMC may not withdraw from the University until the findings of the PMC have been made and the student has been informed of the decision.

 The PMC record of the case shall be maintained by the Program Director's Administrative Assistant apart from the student's academic record for 5 years following the student's last date of attendance.